ARTIST

 Ohad Ben-Ari(Piano)

-Israeli-born Ohad Ben-Ari’s career has begun with performances as a soloist with the Israeli Philharmonic Orchestra when he was merely 12 years of age.
-The following year, Ohad was officially enrolled as a student at the Tel-Aviv University, where he studied piano and composition.
+Israeli-born Ohad Ben-Ari's career began with performances as a soloist with the Israel Philharmonic Orchestra when he was merely 12 years old.
+The following year, Ohad Ben-Ari was officially enrolled as a student at Tel-Aviv University, where he studied piano and composition.
 As a pianist, Ohad has won numerous top prizes at international competitions, among them the ARD and the Arthur Rubinstein Competitions.
+As a result, he received many invitations to appear in recitals, as a soloist with orchestras and as a chamber musician all around the world.

 more read

-Ohad Ben-Ari has maintained a close relation with the Berlin Philharmonic Orchestra after his debut as a soloist under the baton of Sir Simon Rattle in 2014.
-He frequently tours as a chamber musician with various members of the orchestra.
+Ohad Ben-Ari has enjoyed a close relationship with the Berliner Philharmoniker since his début in 2014 under the baton of Sir Simon Rattle.
+He frequently tours as a chamber musician with members of the orchestra.
 Violins of Hope, Ben-Ari’s piece for strings was commissioned and performed by the Berliner Philharmoniker in 2015.

 PARTICIPATING PERFORMANCES